 Locally brewed beer, wine, mead and spirits infuse Bluffton with plenty of Lowcountry cheer.

-Mike and Juliana Tripka, the owners of the soon-to-open Bee-Town Mead and Cider on May River Road, started out brewing beer at home nearly 22 years ago.
+Mike and Juliana Tripka, the owners of Bee-Town Mead and Cider on May River Road, started out brewing beer at home nearly 22 years ago.

 After entering a brewing competition, they won a packet of mead yeast and decided to try their hand at creating this honey-based fermented beverage with a high alcohol content.
 Following some experimentation, they perfected their recipe and won medals in national competitions.